TOOLS

 This form was designed in 2012 and included in the 2012 and 2018 editions of the RCN Competency document, Travel health nursing career and competence development, RCN guidance.
 Provided as a PDF document you could print it out and use in paper format, scanning into your computer system when completed, or you could use the suggested information on the form to build a template within your computer system at work if available.
 In April 2013, the MHRA published an FAQ document which included detail of what should be on a PSD.
 This form was therefore updated in May 2013 to reflect this information.
 For current day details about PSDs from the NHS Specialist Pharmacy Service (SPS) see here and follow the archive link.
 Also see my FAQ on the subject here.
 Now also provided in Word, please acknowledge the source, but make clear any alterations to the original are made by you, the user and ensure this is not for commercial use.

-3. A guide for travel vaccines (updated 20th April 2023)
+3. A guide for travel vaccines (updated 15th October 2024)

 This is a chart of the vaccines we use in a travel consultation in the UK and includes the schedules, age groups for use and the general principles of when to boost.
 The chart should always be used in conjunction with other reference sources, for example the Public Health England and Department of Health Green Book, current British National Formulary and the details of the Summary of Product Characteristics (SmPCs) on the Electronic Medicines Compendium website.
 Further details can be found on the individual pharmaceutical company websites for their individual vaccines.
+For quick access see this page in FAQs

 4. General travel health advice leaflet (Updated August 2023)